HBM4EU is a joint effort of 28 countries, the European Environment Agency and the European Commission, co-funded under Horizon 2020.

 HBM4EU will run for five years, from 2017 to 2021.
 In developing priorities for HBM4EU under the first annual work plan, the consortium conducted a prioritisation exercise to identify those substances to be the focus of activities.
 Additional rounds of prioritisation will be carried out during the project lifespan to ensure that our research responds dynamically to policy needs.

-An introductory leaflet to HBM4EU is available in ten languages.
+An introductory leaflet to HBM4EU is available in a range of languages.
 Please click on the language below to download the leaflet.